ZhuuukDS/Data-Analysis/Algorithmic Trading Bot/README.md

 - [api_keys](api_keys.py) - a python script with api keys to connect to Binance Exchange (not relevant)

-ATTENTION: This project is for educational purpose only!
+ATTENTION: This project is for educational purposes only!
 Do not try this bot on real money without backtesting.